Reason7322/HDR-toggle-Hyprland/README.md

 Put the script in this location -> /home/yourusername/.local/bin/

-Reload you Hyprlands config with the command hyprctl reload.
+Reload you Hyprlands config with the command: hyprctl reload, or just log out and log back in.

 By pressing Super/Win/Meta key + H you should be able to toggle HDR On and Off.